ideonate/cdsdashboards/docs/chapters/setup/tljh.rst

 They can add extra environments by specifying a name.
 ContainDS Dashboards makes use of this by running the presentation servers as named servers - they are really servers just like the original Jupyter notebook servers, but running Voila or another system instead.

-Instead of the original UserCreatingSpawner, you actually need to use a slightly enhanced version of that spawner called VariableUserCreatingSpawner
+Instead of the original UserCreatingSpawner, you actually need to use a slightly enhanced version of that spawner called
 - that is set by assigning to c.JupyterHub.spawner_class as above.
+At the time of writing, the default SystemdSpawner does not work correctly with named servers, and a workaround is provided through VariableUserCreatingSpawner and a new unit_name_template, as seen above.

 Reload the TLJH servers: